bowen-gao/sbdd_practical_evaluation/README.md

 It should contain following files:
 ### PDBBind.lmdb.zip

-processed pdbbind data for training
+processed pdbbind data for training in lmdb format

 ### PDBBind-DUD_E_FLAPP_0.6.pkl